henrybodkincs/logger/README.md

 # logger
-Preconfigured lightweight logger for python3 using Python's native <code>logger</code> library with standard terminal output and file output(coming soon TM).
-Useful for when setting up a whole <code>logger.Logging()</code> instance is too much work.
+Preconfigured easy to deploy file/terminal logger for python3 using Python's native <code>logger</code> library.
+Useful for when setting up a whole <code>logger.Logging()</code> instance is too much work for scripts/applications.

 <h2>Installation and Usage:</h2>
 <ul>